 You probably also want to start working on your website.
 Consider using a real estate website builder like iNCom to help you create a professional-looking website that will bring you more leads.

-How much do real estate agents in Illinois make?
+How much money do real estate agents in Illinois make?

-If you are the sole breadwinner for your family, you may be hesitant to jump into the real estate game with both feet.
+If you’re the sole breadwinner for your family, you may be hesitant to jump into the real estate game with both feet.
 If you have healthy savings, you may consider making this career switch, but you need to understand the risks associated with such a decision.
-Learn more about the pros and cons of starting out as a part-time broker.
+Learn more become a part-time broker.

 What are the pros & cons of becoming a real estate agent?